+- · Kaplan turbines very low head pressure

+- · Francis reaction turbines intermediate head pressure

+- · Pelton Wheel high head pressure

+which is unique in the Scheme.

-- · Kaplan turbines very low head pressure - · Francis reaction turbines intermediate head pressure - Pelton Wheel high head pressure - · Bulb turbine often used to capture tidal fluctuations in the ocean and can be used for bidirectional generation.
+Bulb turbine - often used to capture tidal fluctuations in the ocean and can be used for bidirectional generation.